 In addition to blood tests, our partner fertility specialists often perform antral follicle counts.
 This transvaginal ultrasound examination, performed during the first few days of a woman’s ovulatory cycle, allows physicians to count the number of small resting follicles.

-Ovation Fertility Helps Women with Diminished Ovarian Reserve to Create a Family
+Ovation Helps Women with Diminished Ovarian Reserve Create Families

 If you have a family history of diminished ovarian reserve or have experienced difficulty getting pregnant, contact us today for more information.